christopherpthomas/MMM-OctoMon/README.md

 ## Dependencies

 * An installation of [MagicMirror<sup>2</sup>](https://github.com/MichMich/MagicMirror)
-* An electricity and/or gas supply account with Octopus Energy
+* An electricity and/or gas supply account with Octopus Energy and a smart electricity meter

 ## Installation